WHAT IS MYOPIA

 Figure 1: The rate of myopia progression in MiSight versus Control group.

-MiSight is made of soft daily disposable material which ensure optimum sterilty, comfort and simplicity, considering children will be using this product.
+MiSight is made of soft daily disposable material which ensures optimum sterility, comfort and simplicity, considering children will be using this product.
 Teaming with the ultimate care we provide, we will ensure the fitting and aftercare process is as smooth as possible.

 ARE THERE OTHER OPTIONS?